 Choice of a musician

-Work with the Shruti Harmonium naturally incited us to meet Kishori Amonkar (1932-2017) in 1981.
-She was a foremost exponent of Hindustani music, having developed a personal style that claimed to transcend classical schools (gharanas).
+Working with the Shruti Harmonium naturally led us to meet Kishori Amonkar (1932-2017) in 1981.
+She was a leading exponent of Hindustani music, having developed a personal style that claimed to transcend classical schools (gharanas).

-Most interesting, she used to perform with the accompaniment of a swara mandal (see picture), a zither which she would tune for each individual raga.
-Unfortunately, we were not equipped for measuring these tunings with sufficient accuracy.
-Therefore we brought the Shruti Harmonium to program intervals as per her instructions.
+Most interestingly, she performed accompanied by a swara mandal (see picture), a zither that she tuned for each raga.
+Unfortunately we were not equipped to measure these tunings with sufficient accuracy.
+So we used the Shruti Harmonium to programme the intervals according to her instructions.

-This experiment did not work well for two reasons.
-A technical one: that day, a frequency divider (LSI circuit) was defective on the harmonium; until it was replaced some programmed intervals were inaccessible.
-A musical one: the experiment revealed that this accurate harmonium was unfit for tuning experiments with Indian musicians.
-Frequency ratios needed to be typed on a small keyboard, a usage too remote from the practice of string tuning.
-This was a major incentive for designing and constructing our “microscope for Indian music”, the Melodic Movement Analyzer (MMA) (Bel & Bor 1984).
+This experiment did not go well for two reasons.
+A technical one: on that day, a frequency divider (LSI circuit) on the harmonium was defective; until it was replaced, some programmed intervals were inaccessible.
+A musical one: the experiment showed that this precise harmonium was not suitable for tuning experiments with Indian musicians.
+The frequency ratios had to be entered on a small keyboard, a use too far removed from the practice of string tuning.
+This was a major incentive to design and build our "microscope for Indian music", the Melodic Movement Analyser (MMA) (Bel & Bor 1984).

-During the following years (1981-1984) MMA experiments took our entire time, revealing the variability (yet not the randomness) of raga intonation.
+In the following years (1981-1984) MMA experiments took up all our time and revealed the variability (but not the randomness) of raga intonation.
 For this reason we could not return to tuning experiments.
-Today, a similar approach would be much easier with the help of Bol Processor BP3… if only the expert musicians of that period were still alive!
+Today, a similar approach would be much easier with the help of the Bol Processor BP3… if only the expert musicians of that time were still alive!

 Choice of a scale type

-We need to decide between the four “todi” scale types produced by murcchana-s of the Ma-grama chromatic scale.
-To this effect we may use measurements by the Melodic Movement Analyzer (Bel 1988b p.
+We need to decide between the four "todi" scale types produced by the murcchana-s of the Ma-grama chromatic scale.
+For this we can use the measurements of the Melodic Movement Analyser (Bel 1988b p.
 15).
-Let us pick up average measurements and the ones of a performance of Kishori Amonkar.
-These are note positions (in cents) against the tonic “sa”.
+Let us take average measurements and those of a performance by Kishori Amonkar.
+These are note positions (in cents) against the tonic "sa".

-For the moment we ignore “dhak” in the lower octave as it will be dealt with separately.
-Let us match Kishori Amonkar’s results with the four scale types:
+For the moment we will ignore "dhak" in the lower octave as it will be dealt with separately.
+Let us compare Kishori Amonkar's results with the four scale types:

-There are several ways of finding the best match for musical scales: either comparing scale intervals or comparing note positions with respect to the base note (tonic).
-Due to the importance of the drone we opt for the second method.
-The selection is easy here.
-Version “todi1″ may be discarded because of “ni”, the same with “todi3″ and “todi4″ because of “ma#”.
-We are left with “todi2″ which has a very good matching, including with the measurements of performances by other musicians.
+There are several ways of finding the best match for musical scales: either by comparing scale intervals or by comparing note positions in relation to the base note (tonic).
+Because of the importance of the drone, we will use the second method.
+The choice is simple here.
+Version "todi1" can be discarded because of "ni", the same with "todi3" and "todi4" because of "ma#".
+We are left with "todi2" which has a very good match, even with the measurements of performances by other musicians.

 Adjustment of the scale

-The largest deviations are on “rek” which was performed 7 cents higher than the predicted value and “gak” 6 cents lower.
-Even a 10-cent variation is practically impossible to measure on a single note sung by a human, including a high-profile singer like Kishori Amonkar; the best resolution used in speech prosody is larger than 12 cents.
+The largest deviations are on "rek" which was sung 7 cents higher than the predicted value and "gak" which was sung 6 cents lower.
+Even a 10-cent deviation is practically impossible to measure on a single note sung by a human, including a high-profile singer like Kishori Amonkar; the best resolution used in speech prosody is greater than 12 cents.

-Any “measurement” of the MMA is an average of values along the rare stable melodic steps.
-It may not be representative of the “real” note because of its dependency on note treatment: if the approach of the note lies in a range on the lower/higher side, the average will be lower/higher than the target pitch.
+Any "measurement" of the MMA is an average of values along the rare stable melodic steps.
+It may not be representative of the "real" note due to its dependence on note treatment: if the note's approach is in a range on the lower/higher side, the average will be lower/higher than the target pitch.

-Therefore it would be acceptable to declare that the “todi2″ scale type matches the performance.
-Nonetheless, let us demonstrate ways of modifying the model to reflect the measurements more accurately.
+Therefore, it would be acceptable to declare that the scale type "todi2" corresponds to the performance.
+However, let us show how the model can be modified to reflect the measurements more accurately.

-Looking at the picture of the scale (or figures on its table) we notice that all note positions except “ma#” are Pythagorean.
-The series which a note belongs to is marked by the color of its pointer: blue for Pythagorean and green for harmonic.
+Looking at the picture of the scale (or the numbers on its table), we can see that all the note positions except "ma#" are Pythagorean.
+The series to which a note belongs is indicated by the colour of its pointer: blue for Pythagorean and green for harmonic.

-This means that modifying the size of the syntonic comma — in strict compliance with the grama-murcchana model — will only adjust “ma#”.
-In order to change “ma#” position from 590 to 594 cents (admittedly a ridicule adjustment) we need to decrease the size of the syntonic comma by the same amount.
-This can be done at the bottom right of the “todi-ka” page, changing the syntonic comma to 17.5 cents, a modification which is confirmed by the new picture.
+This means that changing the size of the syntonic comma — in strict accordance with the grama-murcchana model — will only adjust "ma#".
+To change the position of "ma#" from 590 to 594 cents (admittedly a ridiculous adjustment) we need to reduce the size of the syntonic comma by the same amount.
+This can be done at the bottom right of the "todi-ka" page, changing the syntonic comma to 17.5 cents, a change confirmed by the new image.

-A table on the “todi-ka” page indicates that the “rek-ma#” interval is still evaluated as a “perfect” fifth even though it is smaller by 6 cents.
+A table on the "todi-ka" page shows that the "rek-ma#" interval is still considered a "perfect" fifth, even though it is smaller by 6 cents.

 Fortunately, these calculations are done by the machine: use the "MODIFY NOTE" button on the scale page.

-The picture shows that the information of “rek” and “gak” belonging to Pythagorean series (blue line) is preserved.
-The reason is that whenever a frequency ratio is modified by its floating-point value, the machine verifies whether the new value comes close to an integer ratio of the same series.
-For instance, changing back “rek” to 1.053 would restore its ratio 256/243.
-Accuracy better than 1‰ is required for this matching.
+The picture shows that the information of "rek" and "gak" belonging to Pythagorean series (blue line) is preserved.
+The reason for this is that whenever a frequency ratio is modified by its floating-point value, the machine checks whether the new value is close to an integer ratio of the same series.
+For example, changing "rek" back to 1.053 would restore its ratio to 256/243.
+Accuracy better than 1‰ is required for this adjustment.

 Again, these are meaningless adjustments for a vocal performance.
-We are only showing how to proceed when necessary.
+We are just showing what to do when necessary.

-The remaining adjustment will be that of “dhak” in the lower octave.
-To this effect we duplicate the preceding scale after renaming it “todi_ka_4″, indicating that it is designed for the 4th octave.
-In the new scale named “todi_ka_3″, we raise “dhak3” by 810 -792 = 18 cents.
+The remaining adjustment will be that of the "dhak" in the lower octave.
+To do this, we will duplicate the previous scale, renaming it "todi_ka_4" to indicate that it is designed for the 4th octave.
+In the new scale, called "todi_ka_3", we raise "dhak3" by 810 -792 = 18 cents.

 This raises its position from 1.58 to 1.597.
-Note that this brings it exactly to a position in the harmonic series since the syntonic comma is 17.5 cents.
+Note that this puts it exactly in a position in the harmonic series since the syntonic comma is 17.5 cents.

-In addition, “dhak-sa” is now a harmonic major third — with a size of 390 cents fitting the 17.5 cents comma.
-This is certainly meaningful in the melodic context of this raga, a reason why an adjustment of the same size had been done by all musicians in tuning experiments.
+In addition, "dhak-sa" is now a harmonic major third — with a size of 390 cents to match the 17.5 cents comma.
+This is certainly significant in the melodic context of this raga, which is one reason why all the musicians made the same size adjustment in their tuning experiments.

-This case is a simple illustration of raga intonation as a trade-off between harmonicity with respect to the drone and the requirement of consonant melodic intervals.
-It also indicates that the Shruti Harmonium could not follow musicians’ practice because its scale ratios were replicated in all octaves.
+This case is a simple illustration of raga intonation as a trade-off between harmonicity with respect to the drone and the need for consonant melodic intervals.
+It also shows that the Shruti Harmonium could not follow the practice of the musicians because its scale ratios were replicated in all octaves.

 Choice of a recording

-We don’t have the recording on which the MMA analysis had been done.
-A problem with old tape recordings is the unreliability of speed in tape transportation.
-On a long recording, too, the frequency of the tonic may change a little due to variations of room temperature influencing instruments — including tape dilation…
+We don't have the recording on which the MMA analysis was made.
+One problem with old tape recordings is the unreliability of the speed of tape transport.
+Also, on a long recording, the frequency of the tonic can change slightly due to variations in room temperature, which affects the instruments — including the dilation of the tape…

-To try matching scales a with real performances and examine extremely small “deviations” (which have little musical significance, in any) it is therefore safer to work with digital recordings.
-This was the case with Kishori Amonkar’s Todi recorded in London in the early 2000 for the Passage to India collection and available free of copyright (link on Youtube).
-The following is based on that recording.
+In order to try to compare scales a with real performances, and to examine extremely small "deviations" (which have little musical significance, in any case), it is therefore safer to work with digital recordings.
+This was the case with Kishori Amonkar's Todi, recorded in London in early 2000 for the Passage to India collection, and available free of copyright (link on Youtube).
+The following is based on this recording.

 Setting up the diapason